JONGYYY/adhd-story-gen-google-cloud-run/README.md

 npm run dev
 ```

+## Railway Deployment

+For deploying the video processing backend to Railway, see the detailed guide in `RAILWAY_DEPLOYMENT.md`.

+Quick start:
+1. Create Railway project from this GitHub repo
+2. Set environment variables from `env.railway.template`
+3. Deploy using `npm run start:railway`

 ## Environment Variables

-See the project documentation for required environment variables.
+See the project documentation and `env.railway.template` for required environment variables.